The conquest of Makkah is a very important event in the history of Islam for various reasons.

 Fight in the way of Allah those who fight you but do not transgress limits…Surah Al-Baqarah (2:190)

 The Muslims camped at Marr-uz-Zahran (a place around 10 miles from Makkah).
 This was a very strategic point as it gave the complete view of Makkah and here the Prophet Muhammad (صلى الله عليه وسلم) played a very wise tactic.

-The was the time when the leader of the Quraish, Abu Sufiyan ibn Harb, was caught spying.
+The was a time when the leader of the Quraish, Abu Sufiyan ibn Harb, was caught spying.
 With this, the events continued and the Prophet Muhammad (صلى الله عليه وسلم) divided the Muslim army into four battalions.

 The four batillions were under:

 - Hazrat Ali ibn Abi Talib (رضي الله عنه)

 - Hazrat Zubayr ibn Awan (رضي الله عنه)

 - Hazrat Abu Ubaidah bin Jarrah (رضي الله عنه)